 The Verdict: I didn’t even need to put it in the food processor to puree.
 To me this method saves a lot of time and steps.
 I don’t have to slave over a stove top, no peeling, no pureeing, so less to clean.
 I love it!!
-If your pumpkin isn’t as smooth as you want it, by all means, cool it, and puree it in a food processor.
+If your pumpkin isn’t as smooth as you want it, by all means, cool it, and puree it in a food processor, blender or immersion blender.

 **Update 11/13: every pumpkin is different, and almost everyone one I cook in the crock-pot doesn’t need blending, but I had a pumpkin last weekend that definitely needed a little blender action.
 Also, the bigger the pumpkin, the more water it may contain, so you may need to squeeze the water out of the pumpkin purée.